 - Avoid cuddling with smart devices.
 Show your kids to keep their phones away from their bodies at all times.
 That means using a headset or Bluetooth and storing the phone in a bag rather than on their bodies—such as in their pockets, on their belts, or in their bras.

 - Beware of weak signal strength.
 When your cell phone has to work harder to find a signal, it is emitting a larger amount of radiation than normal.

-- Make sure that your children get plenty of nutritious food, including vitamins such as A, E, and C. Some experiential studies suggest that animals that were exposed to these nutrients were able to resist the damage of radio-frequency radiation more easily.
+If you're concerned that your children have already been exposed to harmful amounts of radiation, don't fret—recent evidence shows there are ways to detox after exposure.
+Make sure that your children get plenty of nutritious food, including vitamins such as A, E, and C. Some experiential studies suggest that animals that were exposed to these nutrients were able to resist the damage of radio-frequency radiation more easily.